Fred's Head

-Fred's Head (Blaise le blasé, translated Blaise the Jaded) is a Canadian-French animated series made by Spectra Animation (now Echo Media) and Galaxy 7, and featuring Fred, a fifteen-year-old and his not-so-normal life.
-It is co-produced by France at 35% and by Quebec at 65%.
+Fred's Head (Blaise le blasé, translated Blaise the Jaded) is an animated series made by Spectra Animation (now Echo Media) and Galaxy 7, and featuring Fred, a fifteen-year-old and his not-so-normal life.

 The show premiered on October 29, 2007 and concluded its first season on July 6, 2008 with 26 episodes produced and aired.
 The French-language DVD collection was released 9 January 2012 in Europe.
 The show was formerly reran on Teletoon, and then it was moved to the Canadian French-language television channel, Unis, on September 1, 2014.

 Plot

-The show is a glimpse into the life of Blaise Leblanc (named Fred Leblanc in the English dub) a 15 year old with serious reservations about the adult world.
-In the courses of his adventures, a multitude of eccentric characters pull him in all directions in search of his identity: a psychotic psychologist, his odd best friend Gean-Gilbert Pirowski, an exotic lady immune to his charms, fashion trends devotees, and a horror film aficionado.
+The show is a glimpse into the life of Blaise Leblanc (named Fred Leblanc in the English dub) a 15-year-old with serious reservations about the adult world.
+In the courses of his adventures, a multitude of eccentric characters pull him in all directions in search of his identity: a psychotic psychologist, his odd best friend Gean-Gilbert Pirowski, an exotic lady immune to his charms, fashion trend devotees, and a horror film aficionado.

 The show is noteworthy for its exploration of problems like alcohol and cheating without self-censorship.